[Editor’s note: This story was previously published in November 2018. It has since been updated and republished.]

 Today, TSLA offers one of the most advanced automotive systems among self-driving car stocks.
 And as a result, its vehicles are ready to be upgraded to Level 5 automation once the technology becomes viable.
 Level 5 automation is when the car can handle any situation, at any time, without the help of a human driver.

-But the real value in this company is the data it has been able to gather from its cars that are already on the road.
-This information is priceless and will likely give TSLA a leg up in the race toward fully autonomous vehicles.
+But the real value in this company is the data it gathers from cars already on the road.
+This information is priceless and will likely give Elon Musk & Co. a leg up in the race toward fully autonomous vehicles.

 While not what many investors would think of as a leading player among self-driving car stocks, Intel (NASDAQ:INTC) instantly jumped to the front of the pack when it bought Mobileye in March 2017.

 One of the biggest catalysts here is INTC’s partnership with Volkswagen (OTCMKTS:VWAGY) and Champion Motors.
 It was announced last week that the companies plan to roll out a fleet of self-driving vehicles, fueled by Mobileye’s software technology, in Israel next year.
 The service is expected to be fully operational by 2022.

 As I mentioned, INTC is not a pure play on the self-driving car industry.
 However, its exposure to the space through its ownership of Mobileye is significant enough to move INTC stock much higher in the years ahead.